Why are petrol prices so high?

 At Fuel Card Services, we’re all about transparency.
 As such, we’re keen to explain just what goes into setting the price for petrol and diesel in the UK.
 Read on to find out exactly what makes up the price you pay per litre.

 Fuel pricing in the UK is made up of three predominant factors.
 These are:

-Wholesale, distribution and retail margin is the cost of petrol or diesel to purchase by the retailer, costs involved in shipping and storage of the fuel (getting it to individual sites) and the actual margin (profit) on each litre.
+Wholesale, distribution, and retail margins determine the cost of purchasing petrol for a retailer, while costs involved in shipping and storage of the fuel (getting it to individual sites) and the actual margin (profit) on each litre.